-The ossobuco (literally, the “marrowbone”) can be served as a main dish, but very often it is served accompanied by the risotto alla Milanese (and it is wise and recommended choice).
+The ossobuco (literally, the “marrowbone”) is a milestone of Milanese food tradition; can be served as a main dish, but very often it is served accompanied by the risotto alla Milanese (and it is wise and recommended choice as it is one of the best Milanese dishes).
 It is a great beef steak - veal remains possibly the most tender - with a hole containing the bone in the middle, and it can be cooked in different ways.
 The softness of this type of meat makes this dish unique, excellent and delicate.

 In addition to the accompaniment with the risotto, the ossobuco is also excellent along with chopped garlic, parsley and anchovies, or with fried tomatoes and onions.
 And it is no coincidence that in the past this dish was considered a reach by gourmets.

-The Cassoeula is a winter typical dish of the popular tradition of Lombardy.
+Among the things to eat in Milan, especially during winter season, the Cassoeula is a winter typical dish of the popular tradition of Lombardy and Milan cuisine.
 Its origins are very old, and its recipe has changed a lot over the years, be it has always been beloved.
 Precisely, for this reason they were created many variations to the original, and all very good to try.

 The main ingredients of the cassoeula is the cabbage and the less-valuable parts of the pig such as the head, rind, feet, ears and ribs.
 Do not be fooled by the use of these pieces of meal: although they are considered the poorest parts this dish is delicious and very nutritious.

 A historic Milanese dessert, eaten each year throughout Italy especially in the most beautiful time of the year, Christmas.
-The Milanese Panettone unites the whole table, is the sweet of Christmas and it’s beloved by all, both for its taste andfor what it is able to convey emotionally during the Christmas atmosphere.
+The Milanese Panettone, is one of the national dishes of Italy, unites the whole table, is the sweet of Christmas and it’s beloved by all, both for its taste andfor what it is able to convey emotionally during the Christmas atmosphere.

 The origins of panettone are ancient and sometimes fade into legend: it is said that it had been cooked for the first time only with scraps, with what was advanced in the kitchen.
 Its recipe is simple, it takes a few natural ingredients and genuine; flour, baking powder, orange, eggs and the inevitable raisins that makes the cake, thanks to its cylindrical shape, a sweet famous worldwide.